aelkayesh/sdc_p2/README.md

 I used python to count frequencies of training data set and to calculate summary statistics of the traffic signs data set:

-* The size of training set is 39209
+* The size of training set is 106345
+* The size of the validation set is 52380
-* The size of test set is 5
+* The size of test set is 12630
 * The shape of a traffic sign image is (32,32)
 * The number of unique classes/labels in the data set is 43